patverga/plant_jones/README.md

 We use the most discriminative subset of the features from the original paper: word and character ngrams and sentiment lexicon dictionaries.
 We train an SVM model with tuned parameters: rbf kernel, C=100, gamma=.0001.
 This is all done in [scikit-learn](http://scikit-learn.org/stable/) with a little help from [nltk](http://www.nltk.org/).

-The training data was taken from [SemEval 2013 workshop Task 2-B](http://www.cs.york.ac.uk/semeval-2013/task2/index.php?id=data).
+The training data was taken from [SemEval 2013 workshop Task 2-B](https://www.cs.york.ac.uk/semeval-2013/task2/).
 Our F score on the development set is .65 (the full set of features in the paper gets .69).

 The model was trained on a desktop computer, serialized, and sent to the Pi to save time.
-If you do this, make sure your joblib versions match [our models](pi/src/sentiment_analysis/saved_model) were serialized using 0.8.3.
+If you do this, make sure your joblib versions match ours; [our models](pi/src/sentiment_analysis/saved_model) were serialized using 0.8.3.

 Make Your Own Plant Jones
 ----